Fireball Wizard: Designing for Clarity & Charm by Julie ParkFireball Wizard: Designing for Clarity & Charm by Julie Park

 Why These Choices

-By treating localization and navigation as part of the world-building, copy becomes guidance embedded in the experience, not interruption.
+By treating localization and navigation as part of the world-building (not a separate layer on top of it), the copy becomes something players experience, not something they have to work through.

 Reflection